josephspurrier/gowebapp/README.md

 The web app has a public home page, authenticated home page, login page, register page, and about page.

 The entrypoint for the web app is gowebapp.go.
-The file loads the initial configuration, starts the session, connects to the database, sets up the templates, loads the routes, attaches the middleware, and starts the web server.
+The file loads the application settings, starts the session, connects to the database, sets up the templates, loads the routes, attaches the middleware, and starts the web server.